KarolS/millfork/docs/api/getting-started.md

 * `-s` – additionally generate assembly output
 (if targeting Intel 8080, use `--syntax=intel` or `--syntax=zilog` to choose the preferred assembly syntax)

+* `-fsource-in-asm` – show original Millfork source in the assembly output

 * `-g` – additionally generate a label file, in format compatible with VICE emulator

 * `-r PROGRAM` – automatically launch given program after successful compilation